0xWOLAND/website/src/content/blog/zcash-part-1.md

 Monero's ring signature system provides each transaction input with a ring of decoy outputs plus their real one.
 In theory, an observer shouldn't tell which output in the ring was actually spent.
 But in practice, **set intersection attacks** and other heuristics have exposed limitations in their privacy model.

 In a set intersection attack, an adversary analyzes multiple transactions whose rings share common outputs in order to distinguish real spends by intersecting these sets.
-For example, suppose that Alice owns an old Monero output `A`.
+For example, suppose that Alice owns an old Monero output $A$.
 She spends it in a transaction on the main Monero chain forming a ring

 $$
     \text{Tx1} = \{A, B, C, D, E\}